ItsKamatis/Fama-Model/README.md

 This project is licensed under the MIT License - see the (LICENSE.md) file for details.

 ## Contact
-If you have any questions, please feel free to contact me via email at [REDACTED@gmail.com].
+If you have any questions, please feel free to contact me via email at [REDACTED].